splunk/public-o11y-docs/gdi/opentelemetry/components/filter-processor.rst

 Filter Kubernetes elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can exclude or include Kubernetes elements (such as containers, pods, nodes, namespaces, or clusters) with the following configuration:
+You can exclude or include Kubernetes elements, such as containers, pods, nodes, namespaces, or clusters, with the following configuration:

 .. code-block:: yaml